jadilorenzo/obsidian/Story/Story.md

 Alan held on.
 But instead of ripping the sword out of the attendant’s hand, he began walking forward, pushing the attendant toward the front of the carriage.

 The more the attendant struggled to free his sword, the more stationary it became as if it had been divinely fixated to only move in one direction, forward.
+Alan’s eyes met the attendant’s with a cold calibration.
+His face would have been unreadable even if the lower half hadn’t been concealed.

-Usually fights are accompanied by an excess of movement and sound, but the only thing to hear was the attendant’s grunting, the muted buzzing of the magnetic fields, and Alan’s measured footsteps, moving the attendant closer and closer to the front wall of the carriage.
+Usually fights are accompanied by an excess of movement and sound, but the only thing to hear was the attendant’s accelerated breathing, the muted buzzing of the magnetic fields, and Alan’s measured footsteps, moving the attendant closer and closer to the front wall of the carriage.

 After a few seconds of intense struggle, the attendant had an idea.